httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Using HTTP URIs over TLS

-An origin server that supports the resolution of HTTP URIs can indicate support for this specification by advertising an alternative service {{I-D.ietf-httpbis-alt-svc}} with a protocol identifier that uses TLS, such as "h2" {{I-D.ietf-httpbis-http2}}.
+An origin server that supports the resolution of "http" URIs can indicate support for this specification by advertising an alternative service {{I-D.ietf-httpbis-alt-svc}} with a protocol identifier that uses TLS, such as "h2" {{I-D.ietf-httpbis-http2}}.